check before: 2025-01-01

 summary for non-techies**

-Microsoft Teams is introducing a feature that allows users to forward app cards in messages, enabling easier sharing of integrated application information, with availability expected worldwide by late April 2025, requiring the latest Teams version.
+Microsoft Teams is introducing a feature that allows users to forward app cards in messages, rolling out from mid-February 2025 to late June 2025, excluding bot cards, and requires the latest Teams version to use the "Forward" option in the More Actions menu.

 Direct effects for Operations**